-Founded in the fall of 2010, Girls Prairie League Softball (GPLS) is entering our eighth season of play in 2018.
+Founded in the fall of 2010, Girls Prairie League Softball (GPLS) is entering our ninth season of play in 2019.
 At the core of our mission, GPLS seeks to grow the game of softball and provide the highest level of competition for its member teams.

 Operating as a multi-weekend league with alternating hosts, GPLS teams play across Alberta and Saskatchewan with set regular season schedules, providing certainty and convenience to teams' schedules.
 This set schedule enables teams to play more games in a weekend; meaning more at bats, more innings pitching, more defensive opportunities, and more development for both teams and individual players.